milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 configure your settings on, provide data access permissions for, or interact with an Amazon device or service;
 provide information in your Seller Account , Kindle Direct Publishing account , Developer account , or any other account we make available that allows you to develop or offer software, goods, or services to Amazon customers;
 offer your products or services on or through Amazon Services;
+use Login with Amazon or otherwise link your Amazon account to a third-party business;
 communicate with us by phone, email, or otherwise;
 complete a questionnaire, a support ticket, or a contest entry form;
 upload or stream images, videos or other files to Prime Photos, Amazon Drive, or other Amazon Services;